-Our board of directors has adopted a non-employee director compensation policy that is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
-Specifically, we provide \$40,000 annual cash payments, payable quarterly in arrears, to each director who is not an employee of ours, with additional amounts for the individual serving as Non-Executive Chair of the Board and those serving on our board committees and chairpersons thereof, as set forth below:
+Our board of directors has adopted a restated non-employee director compensation policy that is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
+The policy is reviewed annually by our compensation committee in consultation with our compensation consultant.
+Specifically, we provide \$40,000 annual cash payments, payable quarterly in arrears, to each director who is not an employee of ours, with additional amounts for the individual serving as non-executive chair of the board and those serving on our board committees and chairpersons thereof, as set forth below: